By Jason Ganz on November 4, 2014

 Extrinsic motivation is the desire for external validation.
 Maybe it’s a promotion.
 Or a new car.

 Intrinsic motivation occurs when people do things for themselves.
 Intrinsic motivators can be anything from the intellectual desire to solve a difficult problem to the passionate need to correct an injustice in the world.

-The important aspect of intrinsic motivators is that the motivation comes from within.
-And it’s scientifically proven that people performing a task driven by intrinsic motivation leads to significantly higher results than doing the same task for an extrinsic motivator.
+The important aspect of intrinsic motivators is that motivation comes from within.
+And it’s scientifically proven that people performing a task-driven by intrinsic motivation leads to significantly higher results than doing the same task for an extrinsic motivator.
 In fact, sometimes intrinsic motivation can even go down as external rewards become higher.

 It’s true – sometimes paying people for something can actually cause them to want to do it less.

 Creative tasks are the most dependent on intrinsic motivation.
 And there’s nothing more creative than intrapreneurship.
 You cannot expect money alone to help you find the intrapreneurs in your organization.
 The only way to bring them out is by giving them the motivation to do it themselves.

 If you can find a way to make all of these work, combining passion with training and the freedom to execute, you simply cannot help but become a more intrapreneurial company.

 That’s not to say maintaining such a climate will be easy.
 You’ll have to keep following these principles, especially #3.
 It’s easy to get confident in your abilities as an innovative company, and thus lose that innovative spirit.

 Although you might hit some stumbling blocks along the way, if you work at it and follow these general principles, you’ll be well on your way to creating a truly intrapreneurial climate.